Pour over coffee: sounds simple and tastes fantastic. If you’ve yet to have the pleasure, this guide for beginners will set you straight.

 How to Make Pour Over at Home: A Recap

-Quality beans and getting the right grind make the difference when it comes to the perfect brew.
-Once you’ve tried the pour over method, you’ll also see that this manual form of making coffee can influence the strength and flavor of your cup.
+Quality beans and getting the right grind to make the difference when it comes to the perfect brew.
+Once you’ve tried the pour-over method, you’ll also see that this manual form of making coffee can influence the strength and flavor of your cup.